 Compression socks for running also have the added benefit of providing graduated compression straight from the toes (sort of), preventing blood from pooling in the foot.
 This makes them ideal to wear for recovery, something you should be wearing as compression socks anyway, not to mention other activities such as office work and long-haul flights.
 Compression sleeves certainly lack functionality from this perspective.

 Why should you wear compression sleeves for running

 If compression socks have so many benefits, why would you choose compression sleeves instead?
 Compression sleeves are more customisable in the sense that you will be able to tailor the ‘foot part’ and the ‘calf part’ of your running gear more effectively.

 Admittedly, not everyone wants to have compression around their feet but would benefit from some compression around the calves.
 This means you can wear cushioned running socks with a compression sleeve and run in maximum comfort while also enjoying the benefits of compression around the calves.

 There are also runners who have large feet and small calves: they might not be able to find the perfect compression socks, large enough for their feet but without being too loose around the calves.
 Being able to wear fitting foot and calf protection might only be achievable by getting separate socks and calf sleeves.

-Since compression sleeves don’t go into the shoes either, they will less likely get holes in them.
-There is no heel rubbing or toenails working through the fabric when wearing compression sleeves so these garments will probably serve you longer than performance compression socks.
+Since compression sleeves don’t go into the shoes either, they will less likely to get holes in them.
+There is no heel rubbing or toenails working through the fabric when wearing compression sleeves, so these garments will probably serve you longer than performance compression socks.